 (b) for the purposes of this Clause the terms “municipality” “street” and “care control and management” shall have the meaning which they respectively have in the Local Government Act 1960.

+Acquisition of private roads 2

 (6) Where a road constructed by the Company for its own use is subsequently required for public use, the State may, after consultation with the Company and so long as resumption thereof shall not unduly prejudice or interfere with the operations of the Company under this Agreement, resume and dedicate such road as a public road.
 Upon any such resumption the State shall pay to the Company such amount as the State considers to be reasonable.

-Mining Lease
+Mining Lease 2